PragnyaKalvakol/GDP-I-GROUP-4/README.md

     (A) Admin: Maps the users and volunteer databases and checks the orders and confirms it.
 And takes the delivery report.<br>
     (B) User: Posts the availability of the food.<br>
     (C) Volunteer: Goes,picks up the food posted by the user and delivers it to the needy.</p>

+ #### Azure
+ <p> Azure is an Microsoft's public cloud computing platform.
+It provides a range of cloud services, including compute, analytics, storage and networking.</p>